trywilco/ditto-android/Readme.md

 ## Android with Jetpack Compose
 - Basic understanding of Kotlin and Jetpack Compose for Android app
-- Android Studio 2024.1.1 or higher
+- Android Studio "Koala" 2024.1.1 or higher

 # Setup in MongoDB Atlas